We no longer use the term ‘amendment’ for changes to approved trials.

 Please note the following:

-The change of investigator at a location, in a multi-centre trial, or the addition of a new location which requires investigator oversight will be a modification of an important detail under the 2025 regulations.
-The expectation is that sponsors will have arrangements in place to ensure selection of suitable locations and selection and training of investigators.
-These arrangements will need to be submitted to the REC for review with the initial application.
-Significant changes to these arrangements will be treated as a substantial modification.
-There will no longer be different expectations depending on whether the trial is taking place in the NHS or at a non-NHS location.
+The change of investigator at a site, in a multi-centre trial, or the addition of a new site which requires investigator oversight is a modification of an important detail under the 2025 regulations.
+The expectation is that sponsors should have arrangements in place to ensure selection of suitable sites and selection and training of investigators.
+These arrangements need to be submitted to the REC for review with the initial application.
+Significant changes to these arrangements are treated as a substantial modification.
+There are no longer different expectations for trials taking place in the NHS or at a non-NHS site.

-A change of sponsor will become a modification of an important detail under the 2025 regulations.
-This is because it will no longer be a legal requirement for the REC to consider the suitability of the sponsor.
-If the change in sponsor would require changes to insurance arrangements and/or study documents (beyond only changing the name of the sponsor within study documents) then this would be a substantial modification.
+A change of sponsor is a modification of an important detail under the 2025 regulations.
+This is because it is no longer a legal requirement for the REC to consider the suitability of the sponsor.
+If the change in sponsor requires changes to insurance arrangements and/or study documents (beyond only changing the name of the sponsor within study documents), this is categorised as a substantial modification.

 Categorising and submitting modifications

-From 28 April 2026, if you need to submit a modification, the process for doing so will follow the current process for submitting amendments.
-You will still need to complete the amendment tool (which will then be the ‘modification tool’), capturing the details of the trial and the proposed changes.
+From 28 April 2026, if you need to submit a modification, you should follow the guidance for submitting amendments.
+You should complete the Modification Tool, capturing the details of the trial and the proposed changes.

 The tool will then categorise the modification based on the information you input, give you guidance on which regulatory bodies (for example the MHRA, REC, HRA) may need to review the modification and how you should submit it.